 I delivered a paper entitled “Museum of Wounds”: Teju Cole’s Lebanese Image-texts’ to the inaugural Irish Network of Middle Eastern and North African Studies postgraduate symposium in November 2021

-I graduated from Sorbonne Université- Faculté des Lettres (Paris IV), where I got my undergraduate degree in Modern Literature and my MA degree in English Literature.
-I was twice awarded the Erasmus+ grant to English-speaking countries.
-I studied as an Erasmus at the University of Warwick and I also completed an Erasmus-year at the School of Celtic Studies of Maynooth University, where I got the Certificate in Irish Cultural Heritage.
+Eszter graduated from Sorbonne Université- Faculté des Lettres (Paris IV), where she got her undergraduate degree in Modern Literature and her MA degree in English Literature.
+She was twice awarded the Erasmus+ grant to English-speaking countries.
+She studied as an Erasmus at the University of Warwick and she also completed an Erasmus-year at the School of Celtic Studies of Maynooth University, where she got the Certificate in Irish Cultural Heritage.
+Eszter speaks Hungarian, English, French, Spanish, along with some Italian and Irish.

 Research project- Abstract